arielherself/espresso/README.md

 The pace of <strong>euro-zone inflation </strong>slowed to an annual rate of 8.5% in January, according to preliminary figures, the third [monthly decrease](https://te.arielherself.xyz/finance-and-economics/2023/01/24/how-the-world-economy-could-avoid-recession) in a row.
 Lower energy costs are largely responsible for the deceleration.
 But core inflation, which excludes volatile energy and food prices, remains at an all-time high.
 European central bankers are expected to hike interest rates again on Thursday.

-<strong>Gautam Adani</strong>, the boss of Adani Group, lost his status as the richest man in Asia, or even India, after his net worth dropped by around $44bn in just one week.
+<strong>Gautam Adani</strong>, the boss of the Adani Group, lost his status as the richest man in Asia, or even India, after his net worth dropped by around $44bn in just one week.
 Shares in the vast [Indian conglomerate](https://te.arielherself.xyz/leaders/2023/01/31/nagging-questions-over-the-adani-empire-wont-go-away), that ranges from cement to media, fell by 28% on Wednesday<em>.</em> The company has now lost $92bn in market value since Hindenburg Research, a short-seller, declared that the business empire was a giant con.

 <strong>America </strong>and<strong> India</strong> launched several defence and technology initiatives to counter China’s growing influence in the Indo-Pacific.
 They will co-operate in several areas, including artificial intelligence, semiconductors and weapons production.
 Many countries have adopted [similar Indo-Pacific strategies](https://te.arielherself.xyz/asia/2023/01/04/reinventing-the-indo-pacific) in recent years.
 America is also hoping to wean India off its reliance on Russian weapons.